Alipatov326/Statistical-Arbitrage-Project/README.md

 •	Green zones: Long V, Short MA
 •	Blue 'x' markers: Trade exit points (spread reverted to mean)
 •	A summary table reports the number and percentage of trading days spent in each signal zone.

-Disclaimer
-This project is for educational and research purposes only.
-It does not constitute financial advice.
-Past performance and backtested signals do not guarantee future results.
-Always conduct your own due diligence before trading.

-License
-Specify your preferred license (e.g., MIT, Apache 2.0) here.